Tomatoes For Babies: Benefits, Precautions And Recipes

 4. Now, peel off the tomatoes’ skin and put the tomatoes into a blender.

-5. Add chopped mint leaves and pepper into the blender and blend the tomatoes into a smooth puree.
+5. Add chopped mint leaves and pepper into the blender and blend the tomatoes to make a smooth tomato puree for babies.
 Ensure no lumps are left.

 6. Sieve the mixture into a bowl and feed the healthy homemade puree to your baby.